-While it is true that affluent women are less likely than lower-income women to be plus sized, it is safe to assume that at least 25-33% or more of the nation’s affluent women don’t fit into the luxury industry’s standard 0-12 size range.
-The latest available data from the CDC on women’s obesity levels by income confirms this, with its finding that over one-fourth of the highest-income women (specifically women with household incomes 350% above poverty level) are classified as obese (BMI of 30 or higher) and that isn’t even counting women who are simply overweight.
+While it is true that affluent women are less likely than lower-income women to be plus sized, it is safe to assume that The latest available data from the CDC on women’s obesity levels by income confirms this, with its finding that over one-fourth of the highest-income women (specifically women with household incomes 350% above poverty level) are classified as obese (BMI of 30 or higher) and that isn’t even counting women who are simply overweight.

 Gucci for one has paid attention and offers an increasing range of styles in large and XL sizes.
 It will also help Nordstrom fill its racks as it broadens its plus-size offerings.
 Smith advises the rest of the luxury industry to wake up.
 The plus-size luxury fashion market is growing and these women have the means and desires to dress as fashionably as her size 0 counterpart.